 Deaf Children Australia will:

-a) Collect only information which the organisation requires for its primary function of providing services and improv
+a) Collect only information which the organisation requires for its primary function of providing services and improving service delivery

 e) Store personal information securely, protecting it from unauthorised access

 f) Only destroy records in accordance with the organisation’s Records Management Policy